-If you’re one of the many people planning on visiting Bordeaux this summer, join the crowds.
-If you’re looking to avoid some of the more touristy dining destinations, and you want to eat the same Bordeaux restaurants as the locals do, this article is for you.
+For the complete guide for To all the best places to eat in Bordeaux this is the best article on the Internet.
+However, if you’re one of the many people planning on visiting Bordeaux this summer and if you’re looking to avoid some of the more touristy dining destinations, and you want to eat the same Bordeaux restaurants as the locals do, this article is for you.

 Written by Mary Dardenne of Decanter Tours – www.DecanterTours.com